aburrell/apexpy/docs/usage.rst

 Python library
 ==============

-For full documentation of the functions, see :class:`apexpy.Apex` in the reference.
+For full documentation of the functions, see the reference for :class:`apexpy.Apex`.

     >>> from apexpy import Apex
     >>> A = Apex(date=2015.3)  # datetime objects are also supported